Interviews

 Tom – Too bad that guy’s a fuckin’ douchebag, (laughs).
 I wish his band wasn’t good.

-Bill – What exactly do you have against Ben Weasel?
+Bill – What happened with Ben Weasel?

 Tom – We prank-called him a bunch of times and he went on the radio and cried about it like a little bitch.
-He said we owe him $37.00.
+He said we owe him $37.
 We’ll order a jumbo check and send it to him.

 Greg – Milwaukee, (laughs).
 You guys were there.
 We had a great night in Milwaukee, chugging vodka in the street.
 We stole Fat Mike’s Grey Goose and stayed at a Hyatt.